Electric field-induced domain wall motion in spin spiral multiferroics

-where $\alpha$ is a constant that has the dimensions of an action, the first term describes the precession of the magnetization, with $\mathbf{A}$ acting as a vector potential so that $\nabla_\mathbf{M} \times\mathbf{A}(\mathbf{M})=\mathbf{M}$ \cite{auerbach2012book}. $J<0$ and $J'>0$ describe competing magnetic exchange constants, and produce spatial variation of the magnetization with the wavevector $Q=\sqrt{-J/J'}$. $\mathbf{E}$ is the electric field, that we will consider parallel to $\mathbf{y}$, and $\gamma$ represents the coupling between the spiral order and the field, resulting from DM interaction and proportional to the spin-orbit coupling constant. $k_z$ is the hard axis anisotropy constant that forces spins into the $xy$-plane.
-As we will see from the following, the main contributions come from the domains, which suggests the dynamics to be largely independent of the DW type.
+where the Weiss-Zumino-Witten term with $\alpha=\hbar/M^2$ results in the precession of the magnetization, with $\mathbf{A}$ acting as a magnetic monopole vector potential, so that $\nabla_\mathbf{M} \times\mathbf{A}(\mathbf{M})=\mathbf{M}$ \cite{auerbach2012book}.
+Competing magnetic exchange interactions $J<0$ and $J'>0$ produce a magnetic spiral along $x$ with the wavevector $Q=\sqrt{-J/2J'}$. $\mathbf{E}$ is the electric field parallel to $\mathbf{y}$, and $\gamma$ represents the DM interaction and is proportional to the spin-orbit coupling constant. $K_z$ is the hard axis anisotropy constant that forces spins into the $xy$-plane.
+We describe the energy dissipation using the Rayleigh dissipation functional density $\mathcal{R}= \beta\dot{\mathbf{M}}^2$ , with the damping constant $\beta$ having a dimension of a momentum.
+In numerical simulations we use a discrete model with competing nearest-neighbor ($J_1$) and next-nearest neighbor ($J_2$) interactions (see Supplementary for details).